iterative/dvc.org/content/docs/command-reference/data/status.md

 ## Description

-The `data status` command displays the state of the working directory and the committed changes with respect to the last Git commit (`HEAD`).
+The `data status` command displays the state of the working directory and the changes with respect to the last Git commit (`HEAD`).

-It shows you what the new changes have been committed to DVC, which haven't been committed, which files aren't being tracked by DVC and Git, and what files are missing from the cache.
+It shows you what new changes have been committed to DVC, which haven't been committed, which files aren't being tracked by DVC and Git, and what files are missing from the cache.
 It shows you what's been going on with `dvc add`, `dvc commit` and `dvc repro` commands.